FENECON Industrial S — Assembly and Operating Instructions

 ---|---|---|

-Warning of dangerous electrical voltage |
+Pictogram warning of dangerous voltage |

 Pictogram on the enclosure, and marking of components which do not clearly indicate that they contain electrical equipment which may be the cause of a risk of electric shock. |